KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 a remembrance —
 that this motion was always chosen in Aion.

-All soul-natures are chosen
+All essence-natures are chosen
 before they unfold.
 They are **structural resonances**
 of potentialities already held within Aion.

 Thus:
-* Theon’s awareness of return
+* Theon's awareness of return
     does not prevent its motion toward embodiment
 * It **sanctifies** it